Kenny Omega: Various feuds (2023–present)

-Lucha Libre AAA Worldwide (2019–2021)
+Lucha Libre AAA Worldwide (2019–2021, 2023)

 In 2019, AEW announced a partnership with Lucha Libre AAA Worldwide, and Omega made his debut for the latter promotion at its Triplemanía XXVII event, teaming with Matt and Nick Jackson in a losing effort against Fénix, Pentagón Jr., and Laredo Kid.
 At Héroes Inmortales XIII in October, Omega won the AAA Mega Championship from Fénix.
 He retained the title against Dragon Lee at Triplemanía Regia in December and against Laredo Kid at Triplemanía XXVIII the following year.
 He defeated Andrade El Idolo to remain the AAA Mega Champion at Triplemanía XXIX in August 2021.
 In November, Omega vacated the AAA Mega Championship due to injuries, ending his reign as the title's longest-reigning holder.
+In 2023, Omega faced the AAA Mega Champion El Hijo del Vikingo for the title at Triplemanía XXXI: Tijuana, but was defeated by the champion.